jhennerich/backend_mod_1_prework/section3/reflection.md

  + You can be fixed mindset in some parts of your life and growth mindset in others.

 1. In which ways do you currently demonstrate a Growth Mindset?
 In which ways do you _not_?
+ To me Growth Mindset is similar or even the same as the saying "You can do anything if you put your mind to it".
+Applying and being accepted into the Turing program is an example for me.
+I find comfort in routines and planning.
+This fits more into the fixed mindset.

 1. What is a Hash, and how is it different from an Array?